John-Danielsson/Cybersecurity_And_Networking_Portfolio/azure_1.md

 1–2 sentences: “What’s the difference between the VNet address space and a subnet range?”

+The VNet address range is much larger than the subnet ranges.
+The subnets are slices of the VNet address range so by definition they have to be smaller than the VNet address range.

 **🎯 Stretch**

 Add a second subnet PrivateSubnet at 10.0.2.0/24 and explain one reason you’d keep it separate from PublicSubnet.
 Rename things clearly (resource group, VNet, subnets) so screenshots tell a story for your portfolio.

 My answer: if I were running a company, I would want a private subnet for my employees' use only and a public subnet for guests' use.
-This setup would make sense in a large restaurant or mixed use building.
+This setup would make sense in a very large restaurant or mixed use building.
 See the above screenshots.

 **🧠 Quick Ref**

 VNet = your private network in Azure (big range, e.g., 10.0.0.0/16).
 Subnet = a smaller slice inside the VNet (e.g., 10.0.1.0/24).
 NSG = simple firewall you can attach to a subnet to allow/deny traffic.

-Go to Resource groups → open HL-Networking-RG → Delete resource group → type the name to confirm.